Umang-Tripathi/Intermediate-Games/README.md

 # snake-game

-This is my attemp to make the OG snake game using javascript.
+This is my attempt to make the OG snake game using javascript, HTML and CSS.

-use function startGame() to start the game.
+Use the function startGame() to start the game.